 Window Cleaning Tips

 The best option to clean your windows is a diluted vinegar mixture, although I hear full-strength works just as well.
-I usually dilute it half water, half vinegar, which means you could even use the mixture you boiled in your microwave.
+I usually dilute it half water, half vinegar, which means you could even use the mix you boiled in your microwave.
 Put this mixture into a spray bottle, then spray your windows just as you would with Windex or another window cleaner.

-How To Clean Faucets
+How to Clean Faucets With Vinegar

 Around the edge of many faucets, lime, calcium, and many other elements can build up very easily.
-I've used everything from the Works to CLR, and nothing has worked as well as this natural easy method.
+I've used everything from the Works to CLR, and nothing has worked as well as this natural, easy method.

-Before I begin, I usually use a vinegar mixture, either the one for tubs or windows, depending which one is closer.
+- Before I begin, I usually use a vinegar mixture, either the one for tubs or windows, depending on which one is closer.
 I spray the entire sink and faucet.

 To clean the internal structure of the faucet, or to clean out a sprayer that has become clogged, remove the faucet and soak it in vinegar for an entire twenty-four hours.
 Then rinse with water.
 Your faucet will be as good as new.